EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public.md

 ### [Reference node types](@id sec_lib_public_refnodes)

-The following composite types are inmplemented in the `EnergyModelsBase`.
+The following composite types are implemented in the `EnergyModelsBase`.
 They can be used for describing a simple energy system without any non-linear or binary based expressions.
 Hence, there are, *e.g.*, no operation point specific efficiencies implemented.